Arrow Update Synthesis

 We recall from the introduction that the updates $X$ we consider are relational model transformers and that such transformations are defined by pairwise relating pointed models: \begin{quote} {\em An update $X$ is a relation between pointed relational models.}\end{quote} In fact, three different things are called update: the {\em update relation} between pointed models, the {\em update modality} in a logical language, and, in some sense, the {\em update object}, often a name, that can be associated with the modality or the relation, such as an arrow update $(U,o)$.
 To simplify the presentation in this section we call the relations $X,Y,\dots$ and the modalities $[X],[Y],\dots$ and we do not consider the update objects separately: we identify them with the update relations.

 A relation between pointed relational models can be a one-to-one relation, i.e., a function or a partial function, a one-to-finitely-many relation, and a one-to-infinitely-many relation.
 For example, it is a function for a pointed arrow update model, a partial function for a public announcement, a one-to-many relation for a multi-pointed arrow update model, and a one-to-infinitely-many relation for an arrow update quantifier.
 In the first place, one would now like to say that update relations $X$ and $Y$ are the same (are equivalent) if they define the same relation between pointed models, modulo bisimulation.
-In the second place, we also want to compare an update $X$ that is a partial function to an update $Y$ that is a total function (or similarly for relations with restricted domains).
+In the second place, we also want to compare an update $X$ that is a partial function, i.e., with a restricted domain, to an update $Y$ that is a total function (or similarly for relations with restricted domains.